By Ian Wilson (Rated PG)

 Hoarfrost smacked the man across the face.

-“The Lord rebuke you,” said the enigmatic man.
+“The Lord rebuke you,” said the enigmatic man in a serene voice.

-“Why don’t you just kill him and get it over with?” asked the chief, who stood right behind us.
+“Why don’t you just kill him and get it over with?” asked Chief Naiche, who stood right behind us.

 “I wanna know how he found out where we are, and what he was planning,” replied Hoarfrost.
 “Walter, you don’t need to be here.
 It’s your wedding night; go be with your wife.”